eddocs/doc/configuration/outputs.md

         features: log
 ```

-* Assign below permission to taskExecutionRoleArn for putting log events into CloudWatch
+* Assign below permission to taskExecutionRoleArn for putting log events into CloudWatch when auto_create is not set
 ```go
       {
         "Version": "2012-10-17",